nice-devone/nice-cxone-mobile-sample-ios/README.md

 ## Customer
 Section with customer related methods and properties.
 These methods allows to retrieve or set current customer, set OAuth stuff or just update customer credentials.

-Following features are provided via [`CXoneChat.shared.customer`](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/customerprovider.htm) provider.
+Following features are provided via `CXoneChat.shared.customer` provider.

 ### Get Current Customer
-The [`get()`](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/customerprovider.htm) returns a customer who is currently using host application.
+The `CustomerProvider.get()` returns a customer who is currently using host application.
 When establishing a connection, the SDK initialize new customer with empty credentials, so this method returns a customer with nil first and last name.

 ```swift
 let customer = CXoneChat.shared.customer.get()
 ```

 ### Set Current Customer
-[set(_:)](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/customerprovider.htm) a customer can be used to update empty credentials, creating new one or removing the current.
+`CustomerProvider.set(_:)` a customer can be used to update empty credentials, creating new one or removing the current.

 > Important: Some features are available only when any customer is set.
 Setting `nil` customer might impact usability of the SDK.